Mineralogy Certification Course

 Tourmaline Supergroup

 Tourmaline is not a single mineral species but rather a name given to a group of minerals.
 This group includes many different mineral species, with elbaite and fluor-liddicoatite being the most common ones.
-These minerals are known for occurring in a variety of colors, much like a rainbow, and they have high transparency, making them suitable for use as gemstones.
+These minerals are known for occurring in a variety of colors with high transparency.
+These qualities make tourmalines well-suited for use as gemstones.

-The general formula for tourmaline minerals can be written the following way:
+The general formula for tourmaline minerals can be written as:

 XY3Z6[T6O18](BO3)3V3W